WLZK

 WLZK (94.1 FM) is a radio station broadcasting a hot adult contemporary format.
-Licensed to Paris, Tennessee, United States, the station serves the Jackson TN area.
-The station is currently owned by Forever Media, through licensee Forever South Licenses, LLC, and features programming from Jones Radio Network.
+Licensed to Paris, Tennessee, United States, the station serves the Jackson, Tennessee area.
+The station is currently owned by Forever Communications, through licensee Forever South Licenses, LLC, and features programming from Jones Radio Network.

 History

 The station went on the air as WMUF-FM on 1991-04-10.
 On 1997-06-09, the station changed its call sign to the current WLZK.